Skip to content

 Helps maximize production rates, protect the reservoir, and simplify completion — even in depleted zones or challenging formations.

-• High drilling cost
+• Extended drilling sections

 • Simplified well design